Lawn Too High? How to Cut an Overgrown Lawn

 I hope that following these basic steps will give you a reasonable lawn without getting too complicated.

 Many people will not have access to a scythe.
-Depending on the size of your garden you can either use a sickle, which is available from most garden centers, or a strimmer.
+Depending on the size of your garden, you can either use a sickle or strimmer.
+Both of these tools are available from at garden centers.
 Of the two, I think a strimmer is the best choice.

-In general, when cutting lawn, you will want a strimmer with a plastic wire attachment rather than a steel blade.
+When cutting your lawn you will want a strimmer with a plastic wire attachment rather than a steel blade.
 I find that strimmers tend to tear the grass a lot, and the grass can get caught up in the tool.
 I recommend taking off a small section at a time and removing the waste.

-Once you have removed the top layer, you will need keep going until you can access the lawn.
-If the lawn has been left unattended for more than a year, the grass may have bent over, in which case you will have to keep on going over it with the strimmer until you have a lawn that can be cut via a mower.
+Once you have removed the top layer of grass, you will need proceed until you can access the lawn.
+If the lawn has been left unattended for more than a year, the grass may have bent over, in which case you will have to keep on going over it with the strimmer until you have a lawn that can be cut with a mower.